0xmahdirostami/audits/README.md

 > I am available for Private Smart Contract Security Audits, Testing, and Development.<br>
 > Contact me at [X](https://twitter.com/0xmahdirostami) or Rostamimahdi1997@gmail.com.

-#### Current position: Full-time Solana auditor at [Accretion.xyz](https://x.com/accretion_xyz)
+**Current position: Full-time Solana auditor at [Accretion.xyz](https://x.com/accretion_xyz)**

 ## About:

-**I am a security researcher primarily focused on Web3 contracts with Solidity/Vyper/Rust codebases.**
+I am a security researcher primarily focused on Web3 contracts with Solana/Solidity/Vyper/Rust codebases.

-I graduated with a master's degree in Computer Science, specializing in machine learning and data science in 2023.
+In 2023, I graduated with a master's degree in Computer Science, specializing in machine learning and data science.
 My thesis focused on finding smart contract vulnerabilities with deep learning, which redirected my career path to web3 security.

 I have over a year of experience auditing codebases in Solidity, Rust, and Vyper.
-I've consistently ranked at the top of the HatsFinance [leaderboard](https://app.hats.finance/leaderboard) and have also served as a lead auditor and judge multiple times.
+I've consistently ranked at the top of the HatsFinance [leaderboard](https://app.hats.finance/leaderboard) and have served as a lead auditor and judge multiple times.
 In addition, I've conducted several private audits and testing.

-***
-Supported Languages: Solidity, Rust, Vyper
+## Audits:
 - [Accretion Labs](#accretion-labs)
 - [Pashov Audit Group](#pashov-audit-group)
 - [Guvenkaya Sec](#guvenkaya-sec)